Emperor Gaozong of Song — Hard Decision Between Pursuing Peace and Dignity

 Zhao Gou (1107 — 1187), respected as Emperor Gaozong of Song, was the tenth monarch of the Song Dynasty.

-He got the throne after the catastrophic Incident of Jingkang, in which his father and big brother perished the empire and captured by their enemy the Jurchen Jin Dynasty.
+He got the throne after the catastrophic Incident of Jingkang, in which his father and big brother perished the empire and were captured by their enemy the Jurchen Jin Dynasty.

 Zhao Gou reestablished the empire in the south with a much smaller territory and brought people wealthy lives.